portlandcodeschool/jse-planning/README.md

 Write a game of Memory, in which some set of cards are arranged face down on a board and a player turns them over looking for pairs.
 In this version, your board will be a single row of cards (later you'll convert it to a 2D grid) which are identified by a single position number.

+_[UPDATE: You can write the constructor using either public data accessible to a prototype, or private data in a closure with dedicated methods.
+But you'll find in difficult to combine them.
+Pick one strategy or the other.]_

-Use a constructor and prototype, packaged in an IIFE, to implement a game board.
+Use a constructor ~~and prototype~~ _(optional)_, packaged in an IIFE, to implement a game board.
 Your _MemoryBoard_ constructor should receive 3 arguments:

 1. an array of values, each representing a game "card" (not necessarily a playing card).
 You should have an even number of values which can be matched in pairs.